YOGA-XEN/-YOGA-V2/README.md

 ---
 ### VISION

-YOGA is strategically designed to benefit both XEN and YOGA stakers.
-XEN benefits by receiving Liquidity which aids in the development of XEN by enabling trading between assets.
-YOGA stakers are rewarded by earning a yield in accordance to thier allocated percentage of the liquidity pool.
-YOGA is a token that provides a service to XEN and the XEN community.
-XEN benefits by having an ample amount of liquidity, which directly allows owners of XEN to trade XEN freely.
-YOGA also enables an opportunity to earn yield for those who wouldn't normally know how to provide liquidity by making it easy and hassle free!
+YOGA is strategically designed to bring innovation and provide a service that benefits both XEN and YOGA stakers.
+XEN benefits by receiving an amble amount of Liquidity which aids in the development of XEN by enabling trading between XEN and other assets freely.
+YOGA enables the opportunity for anyone to earn yield, including those who wouldn't normally know how to provide liquidity by making it easy and hassle free!
+Buy YOGA, Stake YOGA, Earn Yield Passively.
+YOGAs goal is to be the biggest liquidity provider for XEN on all XEN supported chains while providing a safe and sustainable way to earn passive income while contributing and supporting to the growth of the every growing ever evolving XEN!

+###